-Check-in: Thursday, July 14 6:00 - 9:00 PM Weigh-In: Friday, July 15 9:00 - 10:00 AM Judging: Friday, July 15 6:00 PM
+Check-in and Weigh-in: Thursday, July 20, 6:00 to 8:00 PM Judging: Friday, July 21, 4:00 PM

-Superintendent: Penny McNett Assistant Superintendent: Tony Borg, Will Johnson, Tara Varner
+Superintendent: Will Johnson Assistant Superintendent: Tony Borg

-- 1. Read GENERAL RULES, LIVESTOCK RULES, HEALTH REQUIREMENTS AND LIVESTOCK SALE RULES. - 2.
+- 1. Read GENERAL RULES, ANIMAL ELIGIBILITY AND LIVESTOCK/PROJECT AUCTION. - 2.
 Should be meat-type goat. - 3.
 Each exhibitor will be limited to a total of two breeding animals and two market animals. - 4.
 Showmanship will be available for those exhibiting meat goats at the Fair.
-Pre-entry is required - 5.
+Pre-entry is required. - 5.
 Superintendents reserve the right to call for an inspection of an animal or animals by the Fair Veterinarian.